franko/gsl-shell/doc/source/graphics.rst

 .. figure:: simpler-example-1.png

-Please not that we have used the :func:`add` method instead of :func:`add_line` to add the path.
+Please not that we have used the :func:`add` method instead of :func:`addline` to add the path.

 Now let us suppose that we want to plot only the contour of the triangle with a line 10 pixel thick and with round edges.
 Then what you have to do is to supply to the :func:`add` method a third argument where you specify a ``stroke`` transformation::